 Canadian Copyright Act and Broadcasting

 Copyright law is complicated, and it’s important that your congregation understand what it requires.
-We offer some advice and guidelines here, but please note that nothing here should be taken as legal advice.
-Also, of course, the situation is different in the United States; although the website of the Unitarian Universalist Association (UUA) has useful information on many topics, don’t turn to it for legal information.
+We offer some information and guidelines here, but please note that nothing here should be taken as legal advice.
+Also, of course, the situation is different in the United States; although the website of the Unitarian Universalist Association (UUA) has useful information on many topics, use it for informational purposes only and seek legal advice if necessary.

 It is important, however, to understand where the limitations of this religious exemption lie.